Solomon Schechter

 Solomon Schechter (שניאור זלמן הכהן שכטר; 7 December 1847 – 19 November 1915) was a Moldavian-born British-American rabbi, academic scholar and educator, most famous for his roles as founder and president of the United Synagogue of America, president of the Jewish Theological Seminary of America, and architect of American Conservative Judaism.
 He is an important figure in Jewish studies and Jewish history, particularly his study of the Cairo Geniza.

 Early life

-He was born in Focşani, Moldavia (now Romania), to Rabbi Yitzchok Hakohen, a shochet ("ritual slaughterer") and member of Chabad hasidim.
+He was born in Focșani, Moldavia (now Romania), to Rabbi Yitzchok Hakohen, a shochet ("ritual slaughterer") and member of Chabad hasidim.
 He was named after its founder, Shneur Zalman of Liadi.
 Schechter received his early education from his father.
 Reportedly, he learned to read Hebrew by age 3, and by 5 mastered Chumash.
 He went to a yeshiva in Piatra Neamț at age 10 and at age thirteen studied with one of the major Talmudic scholars, Rabbi Joseph Saul Nathanson of Lemberg.
 In his 20s, he went to the Rabbinical College in Vienna, where he studied under the more modern Talmudic scholar Meir Friedmann, before moving on in 1879 to undertake further studies at the Berlin Hochschule für die Wissenschaft des Judentums and at the University of Berlin.
 In 1882, he was invited to Britain, to be tutor of rabbinics under Claude Montefiore in London.